Salad with figs, feta cheese and a mint vinaigrette

 Excellent.
 Probably the best value lunch in the city.

-Over the years I’ve dined here more than a dozen times.
-Since January this year I’ve dined here four times.
+Over the years I’ve dined here well more than a dozen times.
+Since January this year I’ve dined here nine times.
 And, I’ll be going again next week.

 “Rabbit with chocolate?
 That ain’t gonna work.”
 But it does.